 Yes, this recipe will work with frozen cranberries, too.
 Frozen cranberries will take a little longer to come to a boil and simmer, but the texture always turns out just as delicious.

-It’s easy to freeze fresh cranberries.
-Keep them in their original bags and put it into a freezer-safe bag to prevent freezer burn.
-They’ll keep frozen for up to a year, and we always have a stash in our freezer.
+To freeze fresh cranberries – keep them in their original bag and put it into a freezer-safe bag to prevent freezer burn.
+They’ll keep frozen for up to a year, and I always have a stash in my freezer in case I’m craving Cranberry Bread or the store runs out.
+I rinse frozen cranberries before using them.
+You can rinse before freezing if you prefer, but make sure to dry fully before storing.

 How to Make Cranberry Sauce from Scratch